bramtechs/peg/README.md

 # peg
-Simple rofi script that fuzzy-finds files in your filesystem and opens them with xdg-open.
+Simple rofi script that fuzzy-finds files in your home directory and opens them with xdg-open.

-Comes with an install script that installs the required packages with apt and makes a cron-job for updatedb.
+Comes with an install script that installs the required packages.

 ## Installation (Debian-based only)
 ```